 2016 to 2018

-Harold Pearse will be teaching this course aimed at individuals with little or no prior art or drawing experience and those with some (perhaps informal) experience who wish to refresh their skills and concepts.
-This course approaches drawing as an everyday activity.
-Using a range of mark making material, the purpose will be to record and interpret the world around us including the natural and built environment, objects, people and animals.
-A central focus will be the sketchbook or daily drawing journal.
+Harold Pearse teaches courses aimed at individuals with little or no prior art or drawing experience and those with some (perhaps informal) experience who wish to refresh their skills and concepts.
+Students learn the essentials of drawing from observation and memory, employing still-life and other motifs in imaginative problem solving exercises and develop the ability to integrate technical, perceptual and intellectual skills.
+Using a range of mark making material, the purpose is to record and interpret the world around us including the natural and built environment, objects, people and animals.
+A central focus is the sketchbook or daily drawing journal.

 Professorial Paws: Dogs in Scholars’ Lives and Work

 Edited by Ardra L. Cole and Sharon Sbrocchi, Backalong Books

 Just Published – a collection of essays , and images by academics who reflect on the influential yet seldom acknowledged roles that dogs play in their lives and work.
 As described by the editors: